instructor-ai/instructor/docs/examples/knowledge_graph.md

 ### Updating Our Data Model

-Let's start by updating our data model to support our new iterative approach.
-Since Pydantic models are just regular python classes under the hood, we can define simple helper methods `update` and `draw` to help us to simplify our code.
+To support our new iterative approach, we need to update our data model.
+We can do this by adding helper methods `update` and `draw` to our Pydantic models.
+These methods will simplify our code and allow us to easily visualize the knowledge graph.

-> Note that we've simply migrated the code in our `visualize_knowledge_graph` method into our `KnowledgeGraph` class itself and added a new nodes and edges list
+In the `KnowledgeGraph` class, we have migrated the code from the `visualize_knowledge_graph` method and added new lists for nodes and edges.

 ```python
 class KnowledgeGraph(BaseModel):